 Viticulture in this North African country goes down to the Phoenicians back.
-At the beginning of the 1st century, the Romans took over the rule, named the new province of Mauritania (and the Berber population) and introduced varieties from the Mediterranean countries.
+At the beginning of the 1st century, the Romans took over, named the new province of Mauritania (and the Berber population) and introduced varieties from the Mediterranean countries.
 It was conquered by the Arabs at the end of the 7th century.
-By the early Islamization and the associated alcohol ban The viticulture came to a complete halt.
+Through the early Islamization and the associated alcohol ban The viticulture came to a complete halt.
 In the period 1912-1956 Morocco was French protectorate.
-Before the First World War, many French colonists came to the country and founded the viticulture.
+Before the First World War many French colonists came to the country and founded the viticulture.
 Amidst vast desert areas with hot and dry climate emerged cultivated vineyards.
 In 1956 Morocco became independent and there was an export ban of wines to France, which caused heavy losses.

 Synonyms or names in Morocco

 Following the French model, the appellation system AOG (Appellation d'Origine Garantie) was introduced in 1956.
 The most important and best growing area is the Fès-Meknès region in the northern foothills of the Atlas Mountains.
 Here are the appellations Sais, Beni Sadden, Beni M'Tir, Guerrouane and Zerkhoun, from which come red wines from the varieties Carignan, Cinsaut and Grenache Noir with the names Chantebled and Tarik.
 Another growing area is the coastal plain around the capital Rabat in the regions of Chellah, Gharb, Zaer and Zemmour.
 The Berkane-Oujda area is on the border with the east Algeria, South of the coast in the Casablanca region there are the zones Doukkala, Sahel and Zennata (with red wine Ourika).